 - Cool treats completely before serving or refrigerating.
 Break treats into smaller bits for training treats.

-- Refrigerate or freeze all treats; they’ll last about two weeks in the refrigerator.
+- Refrigerate or freeze all treats; they'll last about one week in the refrigerator.

 Looking for more recipes?
 Download one of our free dog treat cookbooks!